IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

-\textbf{Shading Smoothness.} Objects in natural scenes usually have smooth surfaces and the shading variance is expected to be smooth~\cite{meka2016live}.
-Moreover, neighboring pixels with different chromaticities, suggest a reflectance edge, where the shading smoothness should be more strongly enforced:
+\textbf{Shading Smoothness.} Natural objects usually have smooth surfaces and the shading variance is expected to be smooth~\cite{meka2016live}.
+Moreover, neighboring pixels with different chromaticities, represent a reflectance edge, so we strongly enforce the shading smoothness: